Thomas-Delany/Thomas-Delany/readme.md

 - A submodule repo I was working on to centrally control all my domain-specific repos.
 Check it out: https://github.com/Thomas-Delany/shared-components-ER.
   However, this project has since been moved to Laravel in a private repo where I can work in a much more modular and professional environment.
-- The project I was working on with React and TailWind before I took it private: https://github.com/Thomas-Delany/Subdomain-with-React - This project has also been moved to a private repo due to the projects current evolution.
+- The project I was working on with React and TailWind before I took it private: https://github.com/Thomas-Delany/Subdomain-with-React - This project has also been moved to a private repo due to the project's current evolution.
 Once completed, this app will be deployed as a mobile application and site.
 - My main page built with WordPress: [English Reservoir](https://www.englishreservoir.com/) 🌐 - I am currently in the migration phase for this site, and it will be moved to Laravel very soon!
 - My YouTube channel for Spanish speakers: https://www.youtube.com/@EnglishReservoirES